ka411/New-Lead-Intake-Qualification-n8n-Worlflow-/README.md

 Mid-tier budgets: “We’ll call you this week.”

-High budgets: “Please book a call at this lin.k”
+High budgets: “Please book a call at this link.”

 Internal alert to the team with full lead details